TedHusted/awake/awake.md

 “I’m so glad you brought coffee, Lena.
 I came in first thing to get a look at all three videos together.”

 Setting down the paper cups, Park whistles.
-“I thought it was a match, but side-by-side it’s uncanny.”
+“I thought there was a similarity, but side-by-side it’s uncanny.”

 “So, where do we go from here?” asks Tate.